The Fürst Lab

 of the group @ UG

 In June 2022 our lab started at the University of Groningen.
 We are an interdisciplinary group that uses high-throughput protein engineering as a strategy for the development and improvement of computational protein design.
-Our research aims to address current limitations of computational design by tapping the power of cutting-edge high-throughput screening technologies for directed evolution.
-This approach will not only allow the rapid generation of bespoke functional proteins, but also the massive data accumulation on design variant activities, which will allow the improvement of computational pipelines and algorithms, and will enable efficient machine learning approaches for future designs.
+Our research aims to address current limitations of computational design by tapping the power of cutting-edge high-throughput screening technologies and selections for directed evolution.
+This approach not only allows the rapid generation of bespoke functional proteins, but also the massive data accumulation on design variant activities, which allows the improvement of computational pipelines and algorithms, and enables the development of efficient machine learning approaches for future designs.

 Maximilian JLJ Fürst